evolvingweb/migrate_example_i18n/README.md

 There is nothing special about the module definition as such, however, here are certain things which need a mention:

 * In Drupal 8, unlike Drupal 7, a module only provides a .module file only if required.
 In our example, we use that file to define some hooks which are required to make this module work correctly.
-* I usually prefer to name project-specific custom modules with a prefix of `c11n` (being the numeronym for _customization_).
-This way, we have a naming convention for custom modules and we can copy any custom module to another site without worrying about having to change prefixes.
-You can name your module anything though - personal preference.
 * Though the migrate module is in Drupal 8 core, we need most of these dependencies to enable / enhance migrations on the site:
   * [migrate_plus](https://www.drupal.org/project/migrate_plus): To make our life easy
   * [migrate_tools](https://www.drupal.org/project/migrate_tools): To make our life easy